iconify/website/docs/usage/index.md

 Iconify icon components are perfect for complex projects like theme or website customisers, customisable admin panels or any similar projects, where icons can be customised by user.

 Iconify icon components are very easy to use.
-All developer has to specify is an icon name:
+All a developer has to specify is an icon name:

 ```yaml
 src: icon-components/icon/usage.html